 What is green burial?

-Green burial (also called natural burial) is a way of caring for the dead with minimal environmental impact and that furthers legitimate ecological aims such as the conservation of natural resources, reduction of carbon emissions, protection of worker health, and the restoration and/or preservation of habitat.
+Green burial (also called natural burial) is a way of caring for the dead with minimal environmental impact that furthers legitimate ecological aims such as the conservation of natural resources, reduction of carbon emissions, protection of worker health, and the restoration and/or preservation of habitat.
 Its main requirements are that caskets or burial shrouds must be biodegradable, toxic embalming fluids—such as those containing formaldehyde—are prohibited, and burial vaults are not used.
 In addition, most green cemeteries require grave markers, if used, to be made of local natural materials like local stone or wood.

 Is natural (green) burial legal?